rusty-ferris-club/.github/profile/README.md

 # Rusty Ferris Club 🦀

 A computer club for people who love Rust :crab:.
-We're also building stuff, and teaching each other stuff.
+We're building open source projects in Rust, and teaching each other stuff.

 ## Welcome to the Club! 👋